 • Sunday, 9:00am-5:00pm

-Gain exposure to a breadth of health policy and management courses that span the health care sector.
+Year 1: Gain exposure to a breadth of health policy and management courses in healthcare

-Apply knowledge from foundational courses and advance understanding with specialized courses to investigate issues confronting our health care system.
+Year 2: Apply knowledge and advance understanding with specialized courses to investigate issues confronting our health care system.

 * Course listing in the timeline may shift within the program year and timing of winter breaks are subject to change.